eriksank/alt-regex-engine/README.md

 Using the transitions to match
 ------------------------------

-In the test folder for the demonstration library, you can find a simplistic walker implementation that matches a regular expression pattern to a given text:
+In the test folder in the demonstration library, you can find a simplistic walker implementation that matches a regular expression pattern to a given text:

         $ ./test-walking.js
         pattern: (ax)*b